-- Low-income countries: 67% of children made it to the last grade of primary education and 30% of children from the poorest households have never been to school.
+- In low-income countries only 67% of children made it to the last grade of primary education and 30% of children from the poorest households had never been to school.

 Girls are Disproportionately Affected